Lind-Project/lind-wasm/docs/getting-started.md

 docker run --platform=linux/amd64 -it securesystemslab/lind-wasm /bin/bash
 ```

+There is a development environment with tooling and source code available, instructions to be found [here](contribute/dev-container.md)

 **2. Write a program**

 In the same terminal, use e.g. `vi` to write a `hello.c` program to be executed